Zoë Chao: Career

 Chao has participated in theatre productions, including La Jolla Playhouse's Sideways, Surf Report, and WoW Festivals' Our Town, and Ensemble Theatre Company's Amadeus.
 In 2016, she appeared in the Off Broadway play Friend Art at Second Stage.
 She has worked with directors Christopher Guest, Les Waters, Ping Chong and Chris Ashley.

 Chao also starred in her own TV series, God Particles, which she wrote and produced.
 She co-produced the 2017 short Like Animals.
 She is perhaps best known for starring as Isobel in Strangers, the first three episodes of which were screened at the Sundance Film Festival.

 In 2022-23, Chao was in the main cast of the Apple TV+ mystery comedy series The Afterparty.
 In 2024, Chao appeared as Nina Mazursky in the animated television series Creature Commandos, written and created by James Gunn for the DC Universe based on the team of the same name.

-In 2024, Chao was cast in the comedy Let's Have Kids! opposite Karen Gillan.
+In April 2024, it was announced that Chao was cast in the comedy Let's Have Kids!, opposite Karen Gillan; written by Adam Sztykiel, making his directorial debut, the announcement included plans to film sometime that year.